Table of Contents

 - Very Affordable

-- Can be easily bought.
+- It can be easily bought.

 - Mixes well with other substrates to get desired properties.